n-greensweig/weekend-salary-calculator/README.md

 ### Part 1 - Page Heading

-Add a heading and title to the page
+Add a heading to the page

-- [ ] Add a heading and title to the DOM.
+- [ x ] Add a heading with a descriptive title to the DOM.
-- [ ] Center the text and give the text a margin of 20px(?) on top and bottom
+- [ x ] Center the text and give the text a margin of 20px(?) on top and bottom

 ### Part 2 - HTML Form